SysKitTeam/docs-spdockit/spdockit-insights/use-spdockit-insights.md

 Start SPDocKit Insights:
 - From the Windows start menu.
-- If SPDocKit was installed with SPDocKit Insights, SPDocKit Insights is available from the SPDocKit start page.
+- If SPDocKit was installed with SPDocKit Insights, SPDocKit Insights is available from the SPDocKit Action page.
+- using Insights ribbon availbale on each SPDocKit tab

 The home screen of SPDocKit Insights shows some statistical data about the event collection process and an overview of performance data collected.

 ## Use SPDocKit Insights Event Viewer to search for events

-1. Select the search tab in the left navigation.
+1. Select the Event Viewer tab in the left navigation.
 2. Select the farm for which you wish to perform the search.
     - Selecting a farm is only available if multiple farms are used with the same SPDocKit database.
 3. Select the time range in which to search for events.